Airmanship 2.0: Pursuing Excellence In Flying

 The knowledge shared in these recordings can help any pilot or flight instructor reach a higher level of flying excellence.

 Luckily we had experience with our IFR and VFR Mastery series, where we deliver two new audio programs (roundtables) each month.
-Our product team used this knowledge to help with the initial design for Airmanship 2.0, then spent the next few months working with our instructors to refine and improve it.
-Finally, we spent three full days in the recording studio and captured over 15 hours of amazing material, which we edited down to the 10 most useful training hours.
+Our product team used this knowledge to help with the initial design for Airmanship 2.0, then spent the next few months working with our instructors to refine it.
+Finally, we spent three full days in the recording studio and captured over 15 hours of roundtable discussions, which we edited down to the 10 most useful training hours.
 Now you can tap into the combined wisdom of these renowned flight instructors in a simple, easy-to-follow format.

 Listen and learn while you’re driving, working out, or relaxing on the couch.
 The audio format makes it easy to review these lessons often, so they can really sink in and improve your flying.